Why is breathing important in singing? ( Top 6 Reasons )

 A lot of beginner singers think that the quality of their voice is mainly due to their vocal cords, although this is true, but the ability to breathe properly while singing is even more important.
 The truth is that if you can not breathe correctly while singing you will never be able to use your voice to its full potential, no matter how talented you might be.
 Generally speaking, most beginner singers do not focus on breathing almost at all, they would rather focus on improving their voice and singing high notes.

 The problem occurs when their ability to sing is impaired by their bad breathing practice, and in some cases, they can not even identify the problem.
-Most people when they think of someone not being able to breathe properly while singing they imagine them gasping for air.
+Most people when they think of someone not being able to breathe properly while singing imagine them gasping for air.
 This gasping for air is fairly common amongst beginner singers, although this doesn’t mean that even advanced or professional singers do not have this problem, especially if they do not know how to sing high notes properly.

 In some cases a bad breathing technique can be fairly difficult to notice, as some singers do not have a bad breathing technique, they actually have bad timing while they breathe.
-That split second when the singer inhales air while they are singing needs to be spot on, otherwise the singer will have a shortness of breath at a later point during the song, and this will make the singer either gasp for air or to sound out of tune.
+That split second when the singer inhales air while they are singing needs to be spot on, otherwise, the singer will have a shortness of breath at a later point during the song, and this will make the singer either gasp for air or sound out of tune.

-Breathing or more precisely the lack of a good breathing technique is also what makes vocal fry, while some singers adopt their vocal fry as their singing voice, they do in fact expose themselves to a lot of injury down the line.
-If you want to know about what is vocal fry and how do you get rid of it, then check out my recent article What causes vocal fry? ( How to get rid of vocal fry? ).
+Breathing or more precisely the lack of a good breathing technique is also what makes vocal fry, while some singers adopt their vocal fry as their singing voice, they do in fact expose themselves to a lot of injuries down the line.
+If you want to know about what is vocal fry and how you get rid of it, then check out my recent article What causes vocal fry? ( How to get rid of vocal fry? ).
 If you are new to singing then I highly recommend you to search on my site for singing breathing exercises for beginners, I have written a couple of in-depth articles both for beginner and advanced breathing exercises for singers.

-Breath management for singers is just as simple as it sounds, basically, you have to manage your breath while you are singing, with bad breathe management you will only limit yourself no matter how good of a voice you might actually have.
+Breath management for singers is just as simple as it sounds, basically, you have to manage your breath while you are singing, with bad breath management you will only limit yourself no matter how good of a voice you might actually have.
 On the other hand, singers who have good breath management can and will outperform you with their singing even if they do not have a better voice than you.
 What you as a singer need to understand is that when you are singing you are combining different muscles, techniques, and voices to make your unique sound.

-There are a lot of breathing techniques which you as a singer can use, my recommendation is to try out a couple and stick to one or two techniques.
+There are a lot of breathing techniques that you as a singer can use, my recommendation is to try out a couple and stick to one or two techniques.
 Just keep in mind that these breathing techniques are not personalized and what works for one person might not work for you, if you need more info on breathing techniques, then check out my article Proper breathing technique for singing ( Top 12 Techniques ).

 Another reason why breathing is important for singing is that it will actually let you sing high notes.
 Most people can be taught how to sing high notes, the problem will not come from the inability to sing the notes themselves, but from how they are breathing before and during the singing of the high notes.
-A lot of singers focus way too hard on singing high notes, generally speaking, most beginner singers think that the higher they can sing the better singer they are, this is far from the truth.
+A lot of singers focus way too hard on singing high notes, generally speaking, most beginner singers think that the higher they can sing the better singer they are, but this is far from the truth.

 Most singers lack the proper breathing technique to sing high notes for a longer period of time, this is mostly due to the fact that singing high notes actually needs a lot more volume of air than the other notes.
-If the singer can not inhale enough air to hold the high notes for as long as it needs to be they will either switch to their falsetto voice or they simply inhale during the note, neither of these are valid options unless you can actually use your falsetto voice properly.
+If the singer can not inhale enough air to hold the high notes for as long as it needs to they will either switch to their falsetto voice or they simply inhale during the note, neither of these are valid options unless you can actually use your falsetto voice properly.

 If you want to sing high notes properly or if you just want to make your voice higher, then check out my article How to make your voice higher permanently ( Fast & Easy ).